 It's a lot simpler than it sounds.
 It's possibly something you've already been using, especially if you are familiar with the Unreal material editor.

-Activation functions enable us to activate, deactivate, or scale specific parts of an animation, based on input parameters.
-It's a mathematical way to make certain part of an equations relevant based on an activation state, or as you would call it in art, masking.
+Activation functions enable us to activate, deactivate, or scale specific parts of an animation, based on a set of input parameters.
+It's a mathematical way to make certain part of an equations relevant based on an activation state.
+It is what i think would be best described as masking in other digital media.
 An activation state can be anything.
 Movement direction, velocity, or maybe how many bullets have been fired in a sequence.
-As long as we can represent the value as a floating point number, that we can normalize to the 0-1 range.
+As long as we can represent the value as a floating point number that we can normalize to the 0-1 range.
+This is our alpha value.

 the length of our velocity vector on the XY plane

-the speed at which we want the breathing to be copletely removed
+the speed at which we want the breathing to be completely removed

 to keep the value in the 0-1 range